-This guide breaks it down in simple terms:
+This guide explains in simple terms:

 • What happens when you put Instagram hashtags in the comments

-• How it affects reach and visibility
+• How Instagram hashtags in the comments affect reach and visibility

 • When to use hashtags in the caption instead